 1. Set up your work area with as few distractions as possible

 Not everyone has a home office with great internet connectivity, a locked door, and no distractions.
-Do the best you can: Work in the same space every day, in a chair that provides support but is also comfortable, and try to make it free of visual distractions like laundry or dirty dishes or the kids’ toys.
+Do the best you can: Work in the same space every day, in a comfortable office chair that provides support, and try to make it free of visual distractions like laundry or dirty dishes or the kids’ toys.
 Inevitably things will come up to cause you to divert your attention from the tasks at hand, but that happens in offices too.
 If possible, use your designated workspace only for working, so that you can keep your home and work time separately.

 2. Keep the channels of communication open and use them frequently

 You might not have to hear any distracting noises or chatter from your colleagues while working from home, but that can also breed feelings of loneliness and isolation.
 Ask your manager to select a chat software the whole team can use — Skype for Business, or Webex, or Slack, to name just a few of the myriad options available — and replicate your team’s in-office conversations there.
 You can even add emojis when applicable, to laugh at a good joke or send a high-five when someone does a great job.
 Also, be sure to set up regular calls with your manager and teammates to keep everyone feeling connected and in the loop on projects.

 While the trend on social media these days is to wear nothing but sweats while at home, you might find that dressing up for work helps put you in the right mental space to get things done.
 It doesn’t have to be business casual or the same types of clothes that you’d wear to the office, but wear “real” clothes — not just yoga pants and baggy sweatshirts — while you’re on the clock.
 When it’s time for a video conference, make sure the parts of you that people will see are professional and office-friendly, even if that means wearing your favorite slippers of cozy socks off-camera.

 4. Take breaks and observe office hours